ON3B3AN/PyPass/README.md

 # EnterprisePasswordManager
-* Generates, manages, and encrypts/decrypts passwords for administrative use.
+* A Password Manager built in Python that generates encrypted passwords and stores them in a database for easy access.